Vegetarian dating in Canada: what do people really think?

 One of the more startling insights to come out of the survey was the revelation that, if forced to choose, over three-quarters of Canadians would opt for lamb and loneliness over lentils and love.
 Indeed, 77% of meat eaters in Canada would dump a vegetarian who confronted them with an ultimatum along the lines of ''it's me or the meat.''

-What's more, the prospect of facing just such an ultimatum is enough to put several Canadian meat eaters off of vegetarian dating: 17% think that the threat of attempted conversion is the number one reason not to date a vegetarian.
+What's more, the prospect of facing just such an ultimatum is enough to put several Canadian meat eaters off of vegetarian or vegan dating: 17% think that the threat of attempted conversion is the number one reason not to date a vegetarian.

 Meating in the middle - is semi vegetarianism an option?